 1. Targeting the Right Audience via Effective Channels

-According to eMarketer, U.S. programmatic digital display ad spending will reach $22.10 billion.
+According to eMarketer, U.S. programmatic digital display ad spending will reach over $57.3 billion.
 It’s true that programmatic digital advertising is gaining popularity fast, but it comes with a challenge familiar to experts in traditional media buying: making sure you are identifying the right channels from the beginning.
-Whether choosing the right television or radio spot, or deciding between digital media outlets, getting in front of the right people is still an essential part of campaign success.
+Whether choosing the right television or radio spot or deciding between digital media outlets, getting in front of the right people is still an essential part of campaign success.

-Using a solution such as Mediamark Research & Intelligence (MRI) might sound like a dream because of the cost required to access its vast database of demographics, psychographics and consumer behavior.
+Using a solution such as MRI-Simmons might sound like a dream because of the cost required to access its vast database of demographics, psychographics and consumer behavior.
 However, strategic media buying does not have to be a wishlist item for your creative shop.
 By partnering with a proven media buying agency equipped with MRI and other platforms, you can gain access to powerful resources for penetrating insight into the actions and motivations of adult American consumers, including:

 - what people watch, read, listen to